ryankurte/rust-smoldb/README.md

 First, define a type that is serializable and derives from `Smoldb`.
-The `#[index]` macro specifies that you would like to be able to search for objects using this index
+The `#[index]` macro specifies that you would like to be able to search for objects using this index.
+Note that any inexable types must implement `ToSql`.

 ```rust